laurentperrinet/Perrinet20PredictiveProcessing/README.md

 visual area .
 At a finer scale than this intermediate mesoscopic scale is the microscopic scale of' actual neural cells.
-Indeed to better understand the mechanisms of predictive processing, we need now to finesse the granularity of the modelling to this scale.
+Indeed to better understand the mechanisms of predictive processing, we need now to finesse the granularity of the modeling to this scale.
 In particular, in addition to the asynchronous nature of the neural representation, communication between neurons has the property of being event-based.
 Indeed, in a vast majority of neural cells across the biosphere communicate using prototypical, short pulses called action potentials or *spikes*.
-In this section, we will propose three open problems which are raised when modelling such Spiking Neural Networks (SNNs) in the context of predictive processing.
+In this section, we will propose three open problems which are raised when modeling such Spiking Neural Networks (SNNs) in the context of predictive processing.

 4.1 The challenges of representing visual information in Spiking Neunal Networks (SNNs) {#sec:the-challenges-of-representing-visual-information-in-spiking-neunal-networks-snns}